Jithin-S-Sunny/Metagenomic-Analysis-pipelines/README.md

 # Metagenomics Analysis
 Microbiome Data Analysis Pipeline
 This R script is designed for the analysis of microbiome data, focusing on mealworm samples.
 It includes multiple steps such as quality checking, data transformation, visualization, and statistical analyses including alpha diversity, PERMANOVA, and differential abundance testing using ANCOM-BC2.
+Article link: https://link.springer.com/article/10.1007/s00284-021-02456-2

 # Prerequisites
 Ensure you have the following R packages installed before running the script: